HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-resource-hints-performance-desktop.png",
   caption="resource-hints performance, desktop.",
-  description="A bar chart showing the desktop median first content paint and last content paint (in milliseconds) for different resource-hints settings.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=355239876&format=interactive", sheets_gid="2079638999", sql_file="04_07.font_resource_hints_with_fcp.sql"
+  description="A bar chart showing the desktop median first content paint and last content paint (in milliseconds) for different resource-hints settings: `prerender` has a median FCP of 1,658 ms and median LCP of 2,904 ms, `preload` has 2,045 ms and 3,865 ms respectively, `prefetch` has 1,909 ms and 3,702 ms, `preconnect` has 2,069 ms and 4,213 ms, `none` has 2,489 ms and 4,816 ms, and `dns-prefetch` has 2,630 ms and 5,061 ms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=355239876&format=interactive", sheets_gid="2079638999", sql_file="04_07.font_resource_hints_with_fcp.sql"